Updated 2026-05-14 · Next update 2026-05-21

 AI Office First Inquiry 2025-10-01

 The European AI Office initiated its first formal inquiry into a GPAI model provider under Article 88 in October 2025.
 The inquiry focused on systemic risk assessment documentation and red-teaming protocols required under Articles 55-56.
-No final finding has been published as of May 2026.
+No final finding published as of May 2026.

 📎 European AI Office — Press Release: First Article 88 Inquiry (2025-10-01) ↗